Your monthly bill will be calculated as an accumulation of the following factors across all the environments in your organization:

 You can view your organization's accrued fees in the Spreedly Dashboard.

-All Spreedly plans include access to our custom tools, unlimited secure card storage, access to hundreds of supported gateways, and the ability to add a qualified PMD end point.
+All Spreedly plans include access to our custom tools, unlimited secure card storage, access to hundreds of supported gateways, and the ability to add a qualified Flex end point.

 Spreedly has several pricing tiers to choose from based on your company's needs.
 Companies with one or two gateways might opt for the Starting plan, while companies who want to add and use myriad gateways will want to choose one of the higher plan levels.
 An added benefit of the plans with a higher monthly platform fee would be a lower per API call price.